Strategic Lead Team

 Mrs Amy Izycky- Director of Inclusion

-My name is Mrs Jennings and I teach Ayres class in year 3.
+My name is Mrs Jennings and I teach Archimedes class in Year 5.
 I aim to make learning fun and exciting to help engage all the children at South End to give them the opportunity to thrive and succeed in their learning journey.

 I enjoy being creative and so my classroom will always be bright, colourful and welcoming.
 My favourite subject is maths but I also love geography and music.

-I am the class teacher for Rowling Class in Year 4.
+I am the class teacher for Archimedes Class in Year 5.
 I have been teaching for many, many years and love how each day in the classroom is always different – a place to learn, laugh and explore new things.
-My aim this year is to challenge, encourage and support everyone in Rowling class, encouraging a place where we foster a love of learning and make great memories to look back on.
+My aim this year is to challenge, encourage and support everyone in Archimedes class, encouraging a place where we foster a love of learning and make great memories to look back on.

-I am also the POD Driver for the ‘My World and Beyond’ POD, which focuses on our curriculum subjects and on promoting a Growth Mindset across SEJ.
+I am also the POD Driver for the ‘My World and Beyond’ POD, which focuses on science, history and geography.
 I can’t wait to see how the amazing pupils of this school continue to challenge themselves and demonstrate how they can achieve anything, if they put their minds to it.

 Outside of school, I love to read (hence, English is one of my favourite subjects) and, given a spare moment, I like to go running; there’s nothing like a long run to clear your head!